MemeLens: Multilingual Multitask VLMs for Memes: Dataset Details

-\textbf{Prop2Hate~\cite{alam2024propaganda}.} Prop2Hate is an Arabic multimodal meme dataset constructed to study the intersection between propagandistic and hateful content in memes.
+\paragraph{Prop2Hate~\cite{alam2024propaganda}.} Prop2Hate is an Arabic multimodal meme dataset constructed with the aim to study the intersection between propagandistic and hateful content in memes.
 The dataset extends an existing Arabic propagandistic meme collection by annotating memes for hatefulness, where each instance pairs a meme image with its embedded textual content.
-Annotations support supervised hate-speech detection in multimodal settings, capturing cases where hateful meaning emerges from the interaction between visual and textual cues.
+The annotations in this dataset support supervised hate-speech detection in multimodal settings, capturing cases where hateful meaning emerges from the interaction between visual and textual cues.
 In our experiments, we use the dataset in a \textbf{binary classification} setup, distinguishing between \emph{hateful} and \emph{non-hateful} memes.

-\textbf{Memotion~\cite{sharma-etal-2020-semeval}.} Memotion is a multimodal meme dataset released for SemEval-2020 Task 8, pairing meme images with their embedded textual content.
-The dataset provides annotations for multiple emotion-related categories, including \emph{humor}, \emph{sarcasm}, \emph{offensiveness}, and \emph{motivation}, enabling the study of affective phenomena in memes that arise from the interaction between visual and textual cues.
+\paragraph{Memotion~\cite{sharma-etal-2020-semeval}.} Memotion is a multimodal meme dataset released as part of SemEval-2020 Task 8.
+The dataset pairs meme images with their corresponding embedded textual content.
+The dataset provides annotations for multiple emotion-related categories, including \emph{humor}, \emph{sarcasm}, \emph{offensiveness}, and \emph{motivation}, thus enabling the study of affective phenomena in memes that arise from the interaction between visual and the textual cues.

-\textbf{MUTE~\cite{hossain2022mute}.} MUTE is a Bengali multimodal meme dataset introduced to support hateful meme detection in low-resource language settings.
+\paragraph{MUTE~\cite{hossain-etal-2022-mute}.} MUTE is a Bengali multimodal meme dataset introduced to support hateful meme detection in low-resource language settings.
 The dataset pairs meme images with their textual content, including both Bengali and Bengali--English code-mixed captions, and provides annotations for supervised hate-speech detection.
 In our experiments, we use the Bengali subset of MUTE under a \textbf{binary classification} setup with two labels (\emph{hateful} vs.\ \emph{non-hateful}).